HazyResearch/deepdive/doc/installation.md

 no_toc: true
 ---

-# DeepDive Installation Guide
+# DeepDive installation guide

 DeepDive runs on Linux or Mac OS X.
 This document explains how to install DeepDive on your system.

-## Quick Installation
+## Quick installation

 We provide a simple installation method for the following supported systems: